 - Setup release conditions on modules or content to restrict student access to follow a certain flow of activities.

 - Post your contact information, virtual office hours, and what students can expect from you.

 - Continue adding and organizing course materials.

 Note: courses open for student access 1 week prior to class.

 - Email students a welcome message.
 You can email via the Classlist.

-- Record a 3-5 minute course orientation video (optional).
+- Record a 3-5 minute welcome video.

 - Refine course materials available under content, resources, and calendar.